ovh/docs/pages/account/api/terraform-at-ovhcloud/guide.en-gb.md

 It is widely used and you can also use it with OVHcloud.

-At the heart of the Terraform product is the concept of [provider](https://developer.hashicorp.com/terraform/language/providers) which is a plugin that enables interacttion with an API.
+At the heart of the Terraform product is the concept of [provider](https://developer.hashicorp.com/terraform/language/providers) which is a plugin that enables interaction with an API.

 ## Providers

-Based on your automation needs at OVHcloud, you have to pick one or more of the following terraform providers:
+Based on your automation needs at OVHcloud, you have to pick one or more of the following Terraform providers:

 - [OVH provider](https://registry.terraform.io/providers/ovh/ovh/latest) that interacts with [OVHcloud API portal](https://api.ovh.com/).
 You can refer to [this guide](https://docs.ovh.com/gb/en/api/first-steps-with-ovh-api/) to learn more on how to use the API portal.
 - [OpenStack provider](https://registry.terraform.io/providers/terraform-provider-openstack/openstack/lastest) : the open standard cloud computing platform that OVHcloud is using to power its Public Cloud service.
 For more information, check [this page](https://www.ovhcloud.com/en-gb/public-cloud/openstack/).